 The Deutsches Schiffahrtsmuseum (Maritime Museum of Germany) in Bremerhaven is located on the Weser river banks.
 It is a major tourist attraction of the city.
 The most important piece in its exhibition probably is the conserved cog ship of 1380 that was found in Bremen in 1962.
 It is meanwhile available for visitors to be seen in open, unobstructed view (see photo above, the cog below the figureheads).

-In the museum harbour there are several vessels on display, of which the restaurant ship SEUTE DEERN may be the best-known.
+In the museum harbour there are several vessels on display.

 From the museum cafeteria on the highest floor you have a magnificent view on the Weser river estuary.

 When I visited the museum in October 2001 I

 took pictures of some items on exhibition.
 Unfortunately, many display

 cases had a poor glass with high reflection.
 It was very difficult to

 the cog ship model that is placed at the stern of the original ship,

 the figurehead of the corvette ELISABETH of the Imperial German Navy of 1869,

 and models of